tydoc/tydoc/README.md

             isOverloaded: true, // <-- true
             hasProps: false,
             props: [],
+            sigs: [
-            sigs: [ <-- All signatures are contained in this array {
+              // v-- All signatures are contained in this array {
                 kind: 'sig',
                 return: {